 - Pain: finding a quality ladder provider that sells large quantities for a discount

-- What do customers listen to: NPR, business ratio stations
+- What do customers listen to: NPR, business radio stations

 3. Understand how people listen